Everything you need to know about The Voice Kids 2018

 The winner will be awarded with a £30,000 bursary towards their musical education, as well as a family holiday to Disneyland Paris.

-The Voice Kids 2018 begins on Saturday 14th July at 8pm on ITV
+The Voice Kids 2018 begins on Saturday 14th July at 8pm and airs every night this week at 8pm on ITV